Transforming Intel's Localization with Innovation in AI

 Wanted a long-term partner invested in innovation to help maximize localization ROI

 Lilt's productivity gains helped to reduce Intel's translation costs by 40% year-over-year

 Intel employs over 110,000 people spread across offices and facilities in over 60 countries.
 With such a global footprint, Intel needs to provide a consistent experience to customers, employees, and partners who speak different languages and come from different cultures - every single day.
-That's why the company decided to leverage Lilt's AI-powered translation services in order to reduce costs and improve time-to-market.
+That's why the company decided to leverage Lilt's AI translation solution in order to reduce costs and improve time-to-market.

-Lilt’s translation services are enabled by the Lilt Platform, which uses AI and automation to drive productivity and efficiency at every step in the localization process.
+Lilt’s translation services are enabled by the Lilt Contextual AI Engine, which uses AI and adaptation to drive productivity and efficiency at every step in the localization process.
 In only a few months of using Lilt, Intel has achieved significant savings on translation costs.
-Lilt’s adaptive neural machine translation (NMT) technology has enabled Intel to translate the same amount of content while reducing costs by 40% year-over-year.
+Lilt’s Contextual AI Engine is instantly retrained using linguist feedback, enabling Intel to translate the same amount of content while reducing costs by 40% year-over-year.
 The impact of that reduction is significant, enabling one of Intel’s business units to double its volume of translated content with only a marginal increase in budget.

 “We had been exploring our options to support a significant increase in demand for translation and localization services across Intel but wanted to do so at a sustainable cost with a very lean team.
 It was clear that we needed to be more aggressive in our approach and adopt a more innovative model,” said Loïc Dufresne de Virel, Intel's head of localization.

 “When we met the team at Lilt, we were encouraged by their commitment to building a better way to localize content by leveraging AI to augment the work performed by human translators.
 The way we used to operate served us well for many years, but we started to plateau, and we needed to take major steps today to put us ahead of the curve," added Dufresne de Virel.